Commerical lease - Form 7 Lease Breach Notices

 Responding to a Breach Notice:

 It’s important to take a breach notice seriously and act immediately.
-The notice will outline the specific terms breached and provide a remedy period to resolve these issues, usually 7 or 14 days.
+The notice will outline the specific terms breached and outline the steps to remedy the breach.
+Landlords must consider the nature and extent of the breach, in determining the reasonable time for a breach to be remedied (PLA section 153(2)).
 If you can remedy the breach, the matter is generally considered resolved and the lease will continue.

 If You Cannot Remedy a Breach Notice: